uadmin/uadmin-docs/api/security_functions.rst

 ----------------
 `Back To Top`_

+.. code-block:: go

+    // Type: uint
+    var OTPPeriod = uint(30)

 OTPPeriod is the number of seconds for the OTP to change.

-Type:

-.. code-block:: go

-    uint

 To assign a value within an application, visit `OTP Period`_ page for an example.